veloper/Bench/README.md

 ## License

-DDWinUCache is released under the New BSD license. http://dan.doezema.com/licenses/new-bsd/
+Bench is released under the New BSD license. http://dan.doezema.com/licenses/new-bsd/